-The taiga <<TY guh>> is a forested part of Earth’s Northern Hemisphere (northern half).
+The taiga <<TY guh>> is a forested a part of Earth’s Northern Hemisphere (northern half).
 The taiga is a biome <<BY ohm>>.
-A biome is a community of living things in a certain area of climate.
-The taiga covers the northern parts of Asia and North America.
-The taiga has relatively short, cool summers and long, cold winters.
+A biome is a group of dwelling issues in a sure space of local weather.
+The taiga covers the northern elements of Asia and North America.
+The taiga has comparatively brief, cool summers and lengthy, chilly winters.

-Evergreen trees are the most common plants in the taiga.
-For this reason, the taiga is sometimes called the boreal <<BAWR ee uhl>>forest.
-The word boreal means northern.
-Large animals of the taiga include bears, moose, reindeer, and wolves.
+Evergreen timber are the most typical crops within the taiga.
+Because of this, the taiga is usually referred to as the boreal <<BAWR ee uhl>>forest.
+The phrase boreal means northern.
+Giant animals of the taiga embrace bears, moose, reindeer, and wolves.